Witiko/doctoral-thesis/defense.md

 | DA 2016, src | ru→en   |  0.30  | *0.43*     |  0.33  | *0.48*  |
 %
-: Accuracies of the soft cosine measure and the word mover's distance % with and w/o decontextualized embeddings on machine % translation evaluation. %
+: Accuracies of the soft cosine measure and the word mover's distance % with and without decontextualized embeddings on machine % translation evaluation. %
   Language pairs marked with an × were evaluated cross-lingually. % -- @stefanik2021regressive [Section 3.4]